-Then the trooper and Matt Ketteringham, an 18-year-old senior at Glen Burnie High School who was along for the ride to learn about the effects of drunken driving, got out of the unmarked police car and started to ask questions.
+Then the trooper and Matt Ketteringham, an 18-year-old senior at Glen Burnie High School who was along for the ride to learn about the effects of drunken driving, got out of the unmarked police car, and the trooper began asking questions.

 "Look at that man," Trooper Sharp said, pointing inside the van as a crowd of onlookers grew.
 "Do you think he should be driving?"

-Operation Night Ride is designed to give the youths a first-hand look at the affects of alcohol.
+Operation Night Ride is designed to give the youths a firsthand look at the effects of alcohol.
 The troopers hope that an up-close look at accidents and arrests will discourage drinking and driving.

 "Hopefully you will get a good experience tonight," Lt.
-Ron Murphy, who coordinated Friday's program, told the youths before starting out.
+Ron Murphy, coordinator of the program, told the youths before they set off.
 "This is something that will help bond the older people to the younger ones -- so they can find out that we are human."